curlygirltech/word-count/README.md

 Project site link: [Word Counter](https://js-word-counter.netlify.app)

 # Description:
 Word Counter that takes in a set of text and counts the words, characters, sentences, paragraphs, and bigrams.
+This was created with javascript and has no dependencies.
 It also includes an average reading time, and frequently used keywords feature

 # Additional Features: